psisoyev/psisoyev.github.io/_posts/2020-12-18-train-station-tofu.markdown

 You can find the final implementation of the route [in the repository code](https://github.com/psisoyev/train-station-tofu/blob/master/route/src/main/scala/com/psisoyev/train/station/StationRoutes.scala#L34).

 # Trace all the things
-When running a modern high-throughput application it is important to have an ability to profile and monitor different parts of the application.
+When running a modern high-throughput application it is important to have the ability to profile and monitor different parts of the application.
 As always there are several ways of doing it.
-In our train station simulator we will use tracing.
+In our train station simulator, we will use tracing.
 We won't use any specific tracing library but if you are looking for one, I would recommend having a look at [Trace4Cats](https://github.com/janstenpickle/trace4cats) or [Natchez](https://github.com/tpolecat/natchez).
 We will create our own dummy tracing service, which will encapsulate the actual implementation.
 It will have one simple method `traced`: